tshepang/blog/content/The Amazing Spider-Man 2 (2014).md

 I feel like this is even worse than the 2002 movie, which I considered the least interesting in the previous series of 3 movies.
-It was highly disappointing because I heavily anticipated it (I\'m a sucker for super-hero movies).
+It was highly disappointing because I heavily anticipated it (I'm a sucker for super-hero movies).
 It is poorly written, and got cheesy romance and (I wish Gwen died a lot earlier in the movie).
 It also has uninteresting villains (Paul Giamatti is miscast, and so is Jamie Foxx).
 Not even the